But, if you are looking for a snapshot of the everyday me, hang out here for another minute or two.

 Leadership.
 Let's be real, most of us feel like kids posing as adults, sitting at desks representing responsibility we are absolutely unqualified for.
-My entrepreneurial and visionary spirit led me to leave a corporate dream job 9 years ago to start a nonprofit organization (in the middle of a recession - completely logical, I know).
+My entrepreneurial and visionary spirit led me to leave a corporate dream job 10 years ago to start a nonprofit organization (in the middle of a recession - completely logical, I know).
 These years have been both ridiculously hard and incredibly beautiful.
 Though I'm no longer tied-in with the day-to-day operations, I serve as the Founder & Vision Ambassador for True To Life Ministries, where a fearless, passionate tribe (22 staff + hundreds of volunteers) daily go toe-to-toe with dark, devastating circumstances like poverty, abuse, and homelessness.
 I'm also privileged to serve as the Executive Director of Integrus Leadership - an organization committed to equipping and encouraging ministry leaders on the front lines of advancing the Kingdom.
+The best part is having a front-row seat to God’s global work!
 I'm a calendar fanatic - if it's not on the calendar, it doesn't exist.
 I'm a huge Evernote fan, and I'm pretty sure my purchase history of sticky notes has kept Post-It in business.
 Reading and learning land high on my priority list, so my goal is to read at least one book a month, and I weekly carve out a little time for podcasts and blogs.
 While each new season of leadership exposes just how much I still need to learn, I've realized this journey isn't about perfection.
 It's about calling out the best in others.
 That's what builds a legacy.
 That's what causes impact to multiply.
-Sign me up for that!
+So, sign me up for that!